Creating a group of instances with fixed IP addresses

 - Network HDD: 20 GB.

-- Fixed internal and public IP addresses assigned to each VM of the group.
+- Fixed internal and public IP addresses assigned to each VM instance in the group.

 - Name: